SZYBKI Theory

 MMFF94 Force Field

-where the seven terms respectively describe bond stretching (b), angle bending (a), stretch-bending (s), out-of-plane bending (o), torsion (t), Van der Waals (v) and electrostatic (c) interactions.
+where the seven terms describe bond stretching (b), angle bending (a), stretch-bending (s), out-of-plane bending (o), torsion (t), van der Waals (v) and electrostatic (c) interactions.
 Their functional forms are given below.

-The bending potential of a bond angle a made by the bonds between atoms i, j and atoms j, k is given by:
+The bending potential of a bond angle a made by the bonds between the atoms i and j and the atoms j and k is given by

 where \(k_{ijk}\) and \(k_{kji}\) are force constants which couple stretches of i-j and k-j to the i-j-k bend respectively. \(\Delta r\) and \(\Delta \vartheta\) are defined above.